 The New Markets Tax Credit (NMTC) was extended for two years (2012-2013) on January 1, 2013, ensuring that credit-starved businesses in rural and urban communities across the country will continue to receive an important source of capital.

-The NMTC was authorized in Community Renewal Tax Relief Act of 2000 (PL 106-554) in an effort to stimulate private investment and economic growth in low income urban neighborhoods and rural communities that lack access to the patient capital needed to support and grow businesses, create jobs, and sustain healthy local economies.
-The NMTC attracts capital to low income communities by providing private investors with a 39 percent federal tax credit for investments made in businesses or economic development projects in some of the most distressed communities in the nation – census tracts where the individual poverty rate is at least 20 percent or where median family incomes are at or below 80 percent of the area median.
+The NMTC program attracts capital to low income communities by providing private investors with a federal tax credit for investments made in businesses or economic development projects located in some of the most distressed communities in the nation – census tracts where the individual poverty rate is at least 20 percent or where median family income does not exceed 80 percent of the area median.

-While all NMTC investments are made in economically distressed rural and urban communities, more than 72 percent of all NMTC investments made to date have been in communities exhibiting one or more of the following characteristics of severe economic distress -communities with unemployment rates more than 1.5 times the national average, poverty rates of 30 percent or more, or median incomes at or below 60 percent of the area median.
+- By law all NMTC investments must be made in economically distressed communities.
+However, more than 72 percent of all NMTC investments made to date have been in communities exhibiting one or more of the following characteristics of severe economic distress: an unemployment rates more than 1.5 times the national average; a poverty rate of 30 percent or more; or a median income at or below 60 percent of the area median.

-In 2010 alone, NMTC investments in operational activities generated almost $1.1 billion in federal tax revenue, easily offsetting the estimated $720 million cost of the program for the federal government and providing a 50 percent return on investment.
+- In 2010 alone, NMTC investments generated almost $1.1 billion in federal tax revenue, easily offsetting the estimated $720 million cost of the program for the federal government and providing a 50 percent return on investment.